llinauer/austro_bird_classifier/README.md

 Here and in the following, make sure you execute all the scripts from the same directory.
 Either cd into the data directory or run them from the parent directory.
 It does not matter where, as you long as you do all steps from the same place.
-Otherwisem the scripts will not find the necessary files.
+Otherwise the scripts will not find the necessary files.

 First, to query the Bing API, you need to run

     python query.py <API token>

+Legally, to be on the safe side, you can specify the license of the images to be searched.
+I used 'Public', here which grants the users the most rights possible.

 The query.py will gather all the search results for each species in a separate .csv file.
 Then run